Installation

 $ psql

-postgres=# create database digger;
+postgres=# create database <database_name>;

-postgres=# \c digger postgres
+postgres=# \c <database_name> postgres

 digger=# \q